 Auto-Insert Templates

-From v3.14, you can select a template to be automatically inserted into new calendar notes.
-This works for daily, weekly, monthly, quarterly, or yearly notes when you first create them.
+Select a template to be automatically inserted into new calendar notes.
+This works for daily, weekly, monthly, quarterly, or yearly.
 The feature activates when you open a new note or drag a task into a new day.
 However, it doesn't apply to existing notes (with or without content).
-Existing means here that the file for the note already exists.

 You can choose a specific template for each type of calendar note, or open the template directly and click top right on the repeat button.
 NotePlan will add an entry to the frontmatter of the selected template, allowing it to identify which template to use for each note type.